spirit-js/spirit/docs/getting-started.md

 The first area is where we define our routes `route.define(...)`.

-The second area is when setup the http server and call our node adapter `adapter(app, [...])`.
+The second area is where we setup the http server and combine our routes and middleware together, `adapter(app, [...])`.

 Our `hello()` function is just a _regular_ javascript function.
 It doesn't know what a `req` or `res` is and doesn't deal with writing to a socket.
 It simply runs and returns a value.

-It's __important__ to understand this distinction, it will help in understanding how spirit works as we move on in this guide.
+It's __important__ to understand this separation as it's a key concept in spirit.
+In the next chapters we will go over how it's possible.

-### The main entry point
+#### The main entry point

-In the next chapters we will go over how to write routes, and how they work.
-But for now a quick overview of how spirit gets started and using common middleware.

 The main entry point to our app is setup when we called:
 ```js